retry51776/notes/psychlogy/psychology.md

 # 4. Association
 > Sleep develop Association Areas; `why we dream`
+> > Older people sleep less.
+Maybe it relates to learning.
+Sleep is like committing changes in the brain. `aka Less associate adjustment`

 > Association Learning links certain events, behaviors, or stimuli together in the process of conditioning
 > > Close mind people has strong preconception`from memory` that they can't change association;